safethecode/youtube-live-autostart/README.md

 3. **Configure Broadcast**
    - Update the `keyword` variable in `app.py` to match your broadcast title
-   - Adjust the scheduled times (7:30 PM for visibility, 7:44 PM for stream start) if needed
+   - Adjust the scheduled times (7:30 PM for visibility, 7:44 PM for stream start, 9:30 PM for end) if needed

 ## Usage